Inside: A huge collection of edible slime recipes for kids.

 Bonus: you can store this one for a couple days in a sealed container!

-Seasonal Edible Slime Recipes:
+Holiday Edible Slime Recipes!

 This pumpkin pie slime is super jiggly (as opposed to stretchy) and stays in place when you mold it, so it’s perfect for pretend cooking sensory play!
 Grab a mini pie tin and a rolling pin and get “baking!”